viviandotdev/ObsidianVault/+ Encounters/Projects/My UI Library.md

 or in the code you can call them group them by the screen name patterns do it like this for now and see if any issues come up?

+**principles**
+After you are done using the variables
+Ask it to update using the closes tailwind values

+It is easier to get the working version and convert into your UI Instead of building your UI and getting the working version applied on top.
+Of it

+I think you should just start copying UI, do this half and half is just confusing